Here's a raw conversion from a Sony A7R2 image shot in low light at ISO 2000. The difference between the two images is substantial.

-Here we have lifted the shadows of an image with high dynamic range taken at ISO 5000 with a Sony A7R2 set to 18 megapixel crop mode.
+Here we have lifted the shadows of an image with high dynamic range taken at ISO 5000.

-It's hard to believe these photos were made with the same camera.
-It's even more surprising that we're actually looking at two different conversions of the same file!
+It's hard to believe that we're actually looking at two different raw conversions of the same file!

-If we compare images shot with the full-frame 42 megapixel Sony A7RII at ISO 50 (where sensor noise is basically non-existent) the difference between Adobe and DxO Pure Raw2 raw conversion is minimal.
-It only becomes apparent at 400% magnification, and even then it's hard to spot.
-Therefore we don't need this tool if we're shooting under ideal conditions with a large sensor.
-But how often are conditions ideal ?
+If we compare properly exposed and un-cropped images shot with a full-frame 42 megapixel Sony A7RII at base ISO 100, the difference in noise levels between Adobe and DxO Pure Raw2 raw conversion is modest.
+Therefore we don't need this tool if we're shooting under ideal conditions with a large sensor and we're not cropping.
+But how often is that ?

 Free Camera Upgrade

 With this tool you can shoot your camera at much higher ISO, under previously unworkable conditions.
-You can even shoot a camera in APS-C mode at high ISO.
-It's like getting a free camera upgrade.
-You can revisit your high-ISO rejects from years ago and re-process them into grainless images.
+You can revisit high-ISO rejects from years past and process them into grainless images.